microsoft/vscode-docs/api/references/activation-events.md

 * `onDebugInitialConfigurations` is fired just before the `provideDebugConfigurations` method of the `DebugConfigurationProvider` is called.
 * `onDebugResolve:type` is fired just before the `resolveDebugConfiguration` method of the `DebugConfigurationProvider` for the specified type is called.

-**Rule of thumb:** If activation of a debug extensions is lightweight, use `onDebug`.
+**Rule of thumb:** If activation of a debug extension is lightweight, use `onDebug`.
 If it is heavyweight, use `onDebugInitialConfigurations` and/or `onDebugResolve` depending on whether the `DebugConfigurationProvider` implements the corresponding methods `provideDebugConfigurations` and/or `resolveDebugConfiguration`.
 See [Debug Type specific Hooks](/docs/extensionAPI/api-debugging.md#debug-type-specific-hooks) for more details on these methods.

 ## activationEvents.workspaceContains